-A business case may sound like a significant effort, yet it can be quick and has significant longer term value for the data governance program.
-The data governance business case establishes the direction and priorities as well as the benefits for the program.
+Building a business case may sound like a big effort.
+But, in reality, it can be quick and result in significant long term benefits for the data governance program.
+The data governance business case establishes the direction and priorities, as well as the benefits for the program.
 It should establish the high-level understanding and communications for the business benefits the governance program will seek to achieve (use cases), who will be involved (resource types), where governance disciplines will be applied (processes in the use cases), and the economic value for applying governance to achieve those outcomes.

 - The business use cases, priorities, and outcomes for data governance